markwatsonatx/markwatsonatx.github.io/about.md

 without having to download and install anything on your machine (except Docker images of course).
 For example, if I create a tutorial on RethinkDB using Node.js you will not have to download and install RethinkDB or Node.js.
 You can simply run "docker-compose up" and the containers running RethinkDB and Node.js will automatically be downloaded and started.
-The source code of the tutorial will be automatically mapped to the containers, so you can experiment with the source code and immediately see your changes.
+The source code of the tutorial will be automatically mapped to the containers, so you can make changes to the source code and immediately see the effect.

 Some other conventions I will try to follow: